PEtab-dev/PEtab/doc/documentation_data_format.md

 - `observableParameters` [STRING OR NULL, OPTIONAL]

-  This field allows overriding or introducing condition-specific versions of parameters defined in the model.
-The model can define observables (see above) containing place-holder parameters which can be replaced by condition-specific dynamic or constant parameters.
+  This field allows overriding or introducing condition-specific versions of output parameters defined in the observation model.
+The model can define observables (see below) containing place-holder parameters which can be replaced by condition-specific dynamic or constant parameters.
 Placeholder parameters must be named `observableParameter${n}_${observableId}` with `n` ranging from 1 (not 0) to the number of placeholders for the given observable, without gaps.
   If the observable specified under `observableId` contains no placeholders,